greenelab/deep-review/content/response-to-reviewers.md

 We agree with the reviewer that "rich clinical annotations" did not make sense in this context.
 Instead, we intended to say that phenotypic information can be extracted from the EHR.
 We've revised the section to say:

-> One source of training examples with rich phenotypical annotations is the EHR.
+`One source of training examples with rich phenotypical annotations is the EHR.
-> Billing information in the form of ICD codes are simple annotations but phenotypic algorithms can combine laboratory tests, medication prescriptions, and patient notes to generate more reliable phenotypes.
+Billing information in the form of ICD codes are simple annotations but phenotypic algorithms can combine laboratory tests, medication prescriptions, and patient notes to generate more reliable phenotypes.
-> Recently, Lee et al.[@tag:Lee2016_emr_oct_amd] developed an approach to distinguish individuals with age-related macular degeneration from control individuals.
+Recently, Lee et al. [65] developed an approach to distinguish individuals with age-related macular degeneration from control individuals.`

 > Some existing biomedical informatics systems are not cited.
 For example, please provide a citation to NegBio.